 Hanging Venison improves taste and tenderness

-Aging is the process of holding meat carcasses or cuts at a temperature of 34 - 36 F degrees for 7-10 days to allow enzymes to break down some of the complex proteins in the meat.
-Aging must be done before the venison is frozen.
+of 34 - 36 F degrees for 7-10 days to allow enzymes to break down some of the complex proteins in the meat.

 This process is not necessary if the meat is to be ground for burger or sausage, but it is reported to increase the flavor and tenderness of the other cuts of venison.